arkdelkaos/ark-react-extensions-pack/README.md

 - **GitLens**: The git swissknife, with blame
 - **Jira and Bitbucket (Official)**: To interact with Jira without having to switch to the app/web
 - ⚙️ **Path Intellisense**: For VSC to be able to autocompletes filenames
-- ⚙️ **TabNine**: AI assisted code completions, will predict the next “token” in the programming sequence based on patterns found in the previous code samples from the same user.
 - ⚙️ **Visual Studio IntelliCode**: AI assisted code completions, official by Microsoft.
+- ❌ **TabNine**: ~~AI assisted code completions, will predict the next “token” in the programming sequence based on patterns found in the previous code samples from the same user.~~ This extensions opens a lot of comunication processes, even when disabled.
+It's kind of creepy, so I've stop recommending it until I verify this behaviour.

 ### Linting and Syntax highlighting